 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
+Your travel insurer should have a 24-hour emergency number.

 Phone: +386 1 234 8675

-Facsimile +386 1 234 8576
+Fax: +386 1 234 8676

 Australian Embassy, Vienna

 Phone: +43 1 506 740

-for information about opening hours and temporary closures that may affect service provision.
+for information about opening hours and temporary closures that may affect services provided.

-In a consular emergency if you are unable to contact the Embassy or Consulate you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.